-Chula Vista Settles Class Action Lawsuit for Local Wireless Phone Tax with Refund to Taxpayers and Rate Reduction
+Chula Vista Settles Class Action Lawsuit for Wireless Phone Tax and Reduces Tax Rate

-A San Diego court has preliminarily approved a class action settlement between wireless phone users and the City of Chula Vista that includes $8 million being made available for funding for rebates and refunds of the city’s telephone user’s tax and payment of litigation expenses and attorneys’ fees.
+This tax rate reduction is the result of a class action settlement between wireless phone users and the City of Chula Vista that included making $8 million available for funding for rebates and refunds of the city’s telephone user’s tax and payment of litigation expenses and attorneys’ fees.
 The lawsuit, Carla Villa, et al. v.
 City of Chula Vista, was brought by two Chula Vista residents on behalf of Chula Vista taxpayers and was filed by the San Diego law offices of CaseyGerry and the Newport Beach offices of Capretz & Associates.
-The City of Chula Vista disagrees with the lawsuit’s claim that certain aspects of the tax are unlawful, but, because the issues are complex and continued litigation would be expensive, the City believes it is in the best interest of its citizens to settle the case.
+The City of Chula Vista disagreed with the lawsuit’s claim that certain aspects of the tax are unlawful, but, because the issues are complex and continued litigation would be expensive, the City believed it was in the best interest of its citizens to settle the case.